Chocolate Spread

 A single slice of soft white bread under thin roast beef and brown gravy, a scoop of mashed potato beside it under the same gravy, eaten with a fork off a wide oval diner plate.

-Soft enriched Hawaiian sweet rolls sliced and filled with ham and Swiss, baked under a Dijon-butter-poppy-seed glaze and pulled apart at the seams.
+Twelve enriched Hawaiian sweet rolls filled with ham and Swiss, baked under a Dijon-butter-poppy-seed glaze: the slider format works because Robert Taira engineered this bread to last seventeen days.